banner

 1.1 Thrushes (Turdidae)

 This is a large family of passerine birds.
 In general most of its members eat worms and insects.
 In colder areas they eat nuts and sometimes in winter also berries.
 Most thrushes have long and pointed beaks.
-Just hatched all thrushes are very speckled.
-A number of species, such as the Robin and the Blackbird, loose their speckles once they are adult.
+All just hatched thrushes are very speckled.
+A number of species, such as the Robin and the Blackbird, loose their speckles when they reach the adult age.
 Others, like the Song Thrush and the Mistle Thrush remain speckled all their life.
 In the Netherlands the Blackbird is the most common bird.
 It is estimated that there are around 3.5 milion of them, thus making it even more common than the House Sparrow!
-The male Blackbird is black indeed with a striking orange beak, the female is brownish with a less striking brownish beak.
+The male Blackbird is black indeed with a striking yellow beak.
+The female is brown with a less striking brown beak.

-Female Blackbirds (Turdus merula) are brownish and not black at all!.
+Female Blackbirds (Turdus merula) are brown and not black at all!.
 The male is in the picture to your left, the female in the picture to your right.

 Another well-known thrush is the Song Thrush.
-Most thrushes sing beautifully, but the Song Thrush is a credit to its name.
-Gardeners are happy with Song Thrushes in their neighbourhood for they eat snails.
+The majority of thrushes sing beautifully, but the Song Thrush is a credit to its name.
+Gardeners are happy with Song Thrushes in their neighbourhood because these birs eat snails.
 The Redwing looks like the Song Thrush very much, but has a red spot around the wing.
 This species breeds in Scandinavia but spends the winters in Western- and Southern Europe.
-In the Benelux you can see a lot of them during the migration in autumn (especially in october and november).
+In the Benelux you can see a lot of them during the migration season in autumn (especially in October and November).

 turdus_philomelos